gashcrumb/ipaas-api/docs/entities.md

     - has many Tags
 - Connection
     - has a name
-    - refers to a Connection Type
+    - has an icon
     - has configured properties
     - has a position
     - has a description
-    - has an icon
+    - has a ConnectionType
     - has many Tags
 - Connection Type
     - has a name